 Bomarea salsilla (l.)
 Mirb. is a deciduous climbing species from Chile that flowers in late spring/early summer.
 The first photo was taken by Rob Hamilton, the second by Bob Rutemoeller in Harry Hay's gardens, and the third taken by David Victor of a plant growing in his greenhouse and flowering in May 2005.
 The fourth photo taken by Mary Sue Ittner of the storage organ during dormancy on a 1 cm. square grid

 Bomarea sp. grows in the coastal deserts and dry cloud forests of Lima.
 Photos by Norton Cuba.

 Photo 1 by Mary Sue Ittner is of a Bomarea flowering in May in Sandy Scott's Northern California garden.
 The plant tag did not have a species name on it.

-The photos below from Uluwehi Knecht and Nhu Nguyen shows a well-known plant at the Strybing Arboretum/San Francisco Botanical Garden that grows in the garden's American cloud forest section.
+The photos below from Uluwehi Knecht and Nhu Nguyen show a well-known plant at the Strybing Arboretum/San Francisco Botanical Garden that grows in the garden's American cloud forest section.
 It is a huge plant that produces huge inflorescences of yellow flowers without spots.
-It is known on the internet as several names such as Bomarea aff. superba or according to the Neotropical Flora site, it is listed under Bomarea borjae or Bomarea multiflora.
+It is known on the internet by several names such as Bomarea aff. superba or according to the Neotropical Flora site, it is listed under Bomarea borjae Sodiro or Bomarea multiflora (L.f.)
+Mrb.
 However, the name B. multiflora appears to have spots.

-The photos below were taken by Nhu Nguyen showing various aspects of this genus including seeds, roots, storage organ and seedlings.
+The photos below were taken by Nhu Nguyen showing various aspects of this genus including seeds, roots, storage organs and seedlings.